grpc/proposal/L12-csharp-interceptors.md

 unified hooks (e.g. `BeginCall`, `EndCall`) that can be overridden once but operate on all types of RPC invocations.

-In order to carry satellite data across interceptors and `CallInvoker`s, this proposal suggests `CallOptions` to be amended with a `Tag` property and a `WithTag` helped method to register a custom arbitrary object, or a dictionary of values.
-This is the only other piece of client interceptors that requires being implemented from within the `Grpc.Core` assembly due to `internal` access requirements.
+In order to carry satellite data across interceptors and `CallInvoker`s, this proposal suggests `CallOptions` to be amended with an `Items` dictionary and a `WithItems` helper method to register a custom dictionary which would hold shared state across the interceptors and `CallInvoker`s.
+This is the only other piece of client interceptors that requires being implemented within the `Grpc.Core` since it needs adding a member to `CallOptions` structure.

 ### Server Interceptors